Alwyn-Ong/URL-Shortener/README.md

 ### Additional Features:
 * Persistence - Queries are persisted with a relational database
 * Styling - Frontend facing website with animations
+* Tested and ready - Testing for Spring Boot
 * Mobile ready - Content scales down with screen size
 * Production ready - Web application is being hosted [here.](http://13.250.25.22:3000/)
 * Docker ready - Web application is dockerised and ready to deploy on the go